hyperion-foundation/blog/posts/statuspage-update.md

 Hello!

 In this post, we want to share some updates about our Statuspage.
 Today, we did some enhancements to our statuspage.
-Our statuspage has been moved.
-The previous statuspage was hosted by using [Atlassian](https://www.atlassian.com/software/statuspage) service, and we are using [Instatus](https://instatus.com) service.
+Our statuspage has been moved out.
+The previous statuspage was hosted by using [Atlassian](https://www.atlassian.com/software/statuspage) service, and now we are using [Instatus](https://instatus.com) service.

 Why we use **Instatus** service to host the statuspage?
 - We think **Instatus** has more features than the **Atlassian Statuspage**.
 So, we decide to use **Instatus** to host our statuspage.